Senzing/ibm-icp4d-guide/README.md

 ### Install Senzing license

 This is an optional step.
-Senzing comes with a trial license that supports 10,000 entities.
+Senzing comes with a trial license that supports 10,000 records.

 1. If working with more entities,
    [obtain a Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md).

-1. Enter the "`senzing-debug`" pod as described above.

-1. FIXME:  `ssh` the `g2.lic` file to the `senzing-debug` pod.
+1. Copy the `g2.lic` file to the `senzing-debug` pod at `/opt/senzing/g2/data/g2.lic`.
 Example:

     ```console
-    FIXME: need example.
+    kubectl cp \
+      --namespace ${DEMO_NAMESPACE} \
+      /path/to/local/g2.lic \
+      senzing-debug-nnnnnnnnn-nnnnn:/opt/senzing/g2/data/g2.lic
     ```

-1. In the `senzing-debug` pod, place the license file at `/opt/senzing/g2/data/g2.lic`.
 1. Note: `/opt/senzing` is attached as a Kubernetes Persistent Volume Claim (PVC), so the license will be seen by all pods that attach to the PVC.

 ### Install mock-data-generator Helm chart